Jewel of the eastern Bay of Plenty

 - A more informed community.

-The Strategy is a guiding document, but more importantly, it drives a strong cooperative working partnership between Bay of Plenty Regional Council, Whakatane and Opotiki District Councils, Department of Conservation, Upokorehe, Whakatohea, Waimana Kaaku (Tuhoe) and Ngati Awa.
+The Strategy is a guiding document, but more importantly, it drives a strong cooperative working partnership between Bay of Plenty Regional Council, Whakatane and Opotiki District Councils, Department of Conservation, Upokorehe, Whakatohea, Te Kaaku (Tuhoe) and Ngati Awa.
 The partners work collectively and individually to plan and take action for the management, protection and enhancement of the Harbour.
 The community also plays an important role in this work.
-Landowners and managers and Care Groups have made, and continue to make, an enormous difference to the long-term health of the Harbour and its catchment.
+Landowners and managers, and care groups have made, and continue to make, an enormous difference to the long-term health of the Harbour and its catchment.

 Click here for the partner organisation contact details.